YingLiu4203/old-dev-blog/_posts/2017-07-18-TypeScript-Vue-Tour-01.md

 }
 ```

-As explained in https://stackoverflow.com/questions/42058620/how-to-work-with-typescript-in-vue-files-using-vs-code, to import `"*.vue"` file in TS code, we need to create a custom type definition `typings/vue.d.ts` with the following content:
+As explained in https://stackoverflow.com/questions/42058620/how-to-work-with-typescript-in-vue-files-using-vs-code, to support `"*.vue"` file in VSCode, we need to create a custom type definition `typings/vue.d.ts` with the following content:

 ```ts
 declare module '*.vue' {